StanleyWan/FCND-Controls-CPP/README.md

 <ul>
         <li>Roll-Pitch Controller: control the pitch and roll angles of a drone</li>
         <li>Yaw Controller: control the yaw angle of a drone.</li>
-        <li>Body Controller: control the turning of axises of a drone.</li>
+        <li>Body Controller: control the turning rate of a drone.</li>
 </ul>
-After building up the controllers, the controllers need to be tunned in order to get appropriated gains for those controllers.
 <p></p>
-To ensure the controllers work,  controllers need to be tested under 5 preseted scenarios built by Udacity.
+To ensure the cascade 3D controller work,  the controller need to get test and pass under 5 preset scenarios built by Udacity.

 # Project Setup
 <ul>